adobe-research/spindle/README.md

 For a more detailed introduction to Thrift, see [Thrift: The Missing Guide][thrift-guide].

-The entire Adobe Analytics schema cannot be published, but [AnalyticsData.thrift][AnalyticsData.thrift] provides a schema with fields common to every analytics events.
+The entire Adobe Analytics schema cannot be published.
+The open source release of Spindle uses [AnalyticsData.thrift][AnalyticsData.thrift], which contains 10 non-proprietary fields for web analytics.

 Columns postprocessed into the data after collection have the `post_` prefix along with `visit_referrer` and `first_hit_referrer`.